floaltvater/molblend/README.md

   other addons that use Dupliverts etc.
 - Guessing the bonds is not very efficient or stable, since it compares every atom pair to the sum of their covalent radii.
-- Deleting objects might lead to unintended consequences, since info attached to still existing objects is not necessarily updated.
-Please report any issues you run into!
 - Unit handling is not very elegant.
 Currently the addon works exclusively in Angstrom (like guessing bonds), and converts, or tries to convert, imported files to that unit.
 - Currently MolBlend doesn't support double/triple bonds, or other even less common bonds.
 But that is why you're working with Blender in the first place, right?
-- Duplication of a molecule is like a "deep-duplication" (Alt+D) and most properties (like atom colors etc.) are linked between the original and the duplicate. properties are still linked to each other.
+- Duplication (Shift+D, Alt+D) of a molecule has various issues, since the underlying MB_Molecule Property is not updated (doesn't know of the new atoms, atom colors, draw styles are linked between old and new atoms, etc.).
+- It doesn't preserve indices from input files (e.g., PDB files).
+- Dipoles or unit cell axes might end up having zero dimension due to the stretch constraint.
+Switching the "Plane" in the mb.stretch constraint should fix that.